Sourodip-Kundu/Resume_Parser/README.md

 The dataset of resumes has the following fields:

-Location
+1.Location

-Designation
+2.Designation

-Name
+3.Name

-Years of Experience
+4.Years of Experience

-College
+5.College

-Degree
+6.Degree

-Graduation Year
+7.Graduation Year

-Companies worked at
+8.Companies worked at

-Email address
+9.Email address